 All towns in the Gascoyne region use groundwater for domestic, commercial and horticultural purposes.
 There is no source of surface water available.
 Groundwater varies greatly in quality and quantity across the Region.
 The Water Corporation operates and maintains water supplies to all towns in the Gascoyne region.

-Exmouth obtains water from a lens of fresh water overlaying highly saline water beneath Cape Range.
+Exmouth obtains water from a lens of freshwater overlying highly saline water beneath Cape Range.
 Pre-treatment of water includes fluoridation and chlorination.
 The water is hard and high in calcium.

-All towns throughout the Gascoyne generate their own electricity through diesel; gas; or a combination of diesel and gas generation plant; solar; and wind power.
+All towns throughout the Gascoyne generate their own electricity through diesel, gas; or a combination of diesel and gas generation plants, solar, and wind power.
 Horizon Power is the supply authority for the region.

 Coral Bay has a new power station comprising seven low-load diesel engines generating a firm capacity of 1.5 MW.
 Three 275 KW wind turbines augment supplies by up to 45%.

 Gascoyne Junction is serviced by a diesel generating station owned and operated by Energy Generation Pty Ltd. Horizon Power maintains the distribution to consumers.
 The firm capacity generated at the station is 243 KW.

 The system in Denham comprises 3 Enercon E-30 wind turbines (total capacity 690 kW), 2 single low load diesel (250 kW), four conventional diesel engines (1,720 kW total), a Dynamic Grid Interface (100 kW) and the power station control system.
 The total firm capacity generated is 1.4 MW.
 This was the first Low Load Diesel generator technology installation, and the system has significantly increased wind energy penetration.